dakami/overflowd/README.md

 we have maintaining the Internet.
 We can do do better than this particular version of Overflowd, but it's a good place to start a conversation.

 # Notes

 1. Netflow data from https://traces.simpleweb.org/traces/netflow/
 2. Key management eventually works out through some formal mechanism, but just having a consistent key, that's used in quantity, over time, over many networks is its own mechanism.
+3. * Heh, giant centralized data pits (you know who you are) -- I should clarify, I don't dislike what you're up to, I'm just taking that whole "data sharing" thing as a really important aspect.
+I'm trying a clever thing here -- unblocking the "who do we share data with" problem, by just sending it towards the destination networks and letting *the Internet itself route the metadata to where it needs to be*.

 # TODO